Contrasting Adversarial Perturbations: The Space of Harmless Perturbations: The space of harmless perturbations

 \section{The space of harmless perturbations}

-We develop a framework, that enables us to rigorously define ``harmless'' and ``harmful'' perturbations \textit{w.r.t.} the network output.
-In particular, we present a set of definitions which allow us to formally solve for either the subspace for harmless perturbations, or the least harmful perturbation, in any linear layer of a given DNN.
+We develop a framework to rigorously define ``harmless'' and ``harmful'' perturbations \textit{w.r.t.} the network output.
+In particular, we formally define and solve for the subspace for harmless perturbations in any linear layer of a given DNN.
+Subsequently, the definitions and solutions are extended to non-linear layers by analyzing the properties of the functions.